 ) or download it from

-GitHub → add a canvas
+GitHub → add a canvas (e.g.,

-(e.g., <div id="solutionPlot"></div>
+<div id="solutionPlot"></div>

-) → add a mesh file (e.g., "your.msh")
+) → add a mesh file (e.g., "your.msh" from

-tutorials for detailed examples):
+(see tutorials for detailed examples):

 <body> <!-- ...body region... --> <script type="module"> // Import FEAScript library import { FEAScriptModel, importGmshQuadTri, plotSolution } from "https://core.feascript.com/dist/feascript.esm.js"; window.addEventListener("DOMContentLoaded", async () => { // Load and parse Gmsh mesh const meshContent = await (await fetch("path/to/your.msh")).text(); const meshFile = new File([meshContent], "your.msh"); const parsedMesh = await importGmshQuadTri(meshFile); // Create and configure model const model = new FEAScriptModel(); model.setSolverConfig("solverType"); // e.g., "solidHeatTransferScript" model.setMeshConfig({parsedMesh, meshDimension: "2D", elementOrder: "linear"}); // Apply boundary conditions (Gmsh physical group tags) model.addBoundaryCondition("boundaryIndex", ["conditionType", /* parameters */]); // Solve const { solutionVector, nodesCoordinates } = model.solve(); // Plot results plotSolution(solutionVector, nodesCoordinates, model.solverConfig, model.meshConfig.meshDimension, "contour", "solutionPlot", "unstructured"); }); </script> <!-- ...continue of body region... --> </body>